A digital nomad workstation

 2. Don’t be discouraged if you don’t see instant results, with patience and dedication you’ll make it as a digital nomad.

-12) Join a community
+12) Join a Community

 As a digital nomad, chances are that you spend most of your time working solo.
 However, you are also part of a much larger global community of remote workers, tied together by the love for travel and working on their own terms.